-In this tutorial, you will learn how to add users and groups to sudoers.
+In this tutorial, you will learn how to add users and groups to sudoers on Centos and Ubuntu.
 Sudo is a command found in Unix and Linux operating systems that allows a user to temporarily elevate their privileges, as well as run as another user.

 The syntax for creating a sudoers entry is as follows.

 For example, to allow user student1 access to all commands on all hosts, we would create the following entry.

 To allow student1 access to all commands on all hosts as all other users, the following entry would be created.
 This effective grants super user rights.

 When you have more than few users to add to sudoers it may start to become cumbersome to mange their permissions individually.
 To simplify your task we can add users and groups to sudoers.

 Granting groups sudoers permissions is the same as users, except a group name must be prefixed with a

 We can add users and groups to sudoers on the same line of configuration, however, this could get sloppy.
 Use only when necessary.

 User aliases allow us to create a predefined group of users, user IDS, group names, group IDS.
 The alias can then be used to set sudoers permissions, which is useful when you have a list of groups or users that share the same access levels.

 The syntax for creating an alias is as follows: